Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 This training is based on the Alishina method, published in three languages by publishing houses in Tokyo, Paris, and London.
 The book can be read before the workshop to prepare for and deepen the work.

-At the end of the internship, some selected participants may be invited to join the company's teaching team and teach our courses.
+After this workshop, selected participants may be invited to join the company’s teaching team and teach our classes.

 The summer courses are conducted in French and English.